harendra-shakya/safock/README.md

 • Potentially higher returns: DeFi ETFs can offer investors the potential for higher returns than traditional ETFs because they track the performance of cryptocurrencies, which have the potential to generate significant gains.<br>

-DeFi ETFs offer investors a number of potential benefits, including but not limited to increased liquidity, diversification, transparency, accessibility, investing management, reduced fees, improved security, greater flexibility, and potentially higher returns.
+DeFi ETFs offer investors a number of potential benefits, including but not limited to high liquidity, diversification, transparency, accessibility, own your asset, reduced fees, improved security, greater flexibility, and potentially higher returns.

 ## How it Works